Skip to main content

 2.7 New 3D Lighting API

-In v11 we've introduced new experimental lighting APIs to give you control of lighting and shadows in your map when using 3D objects: AmbientLight and DirectionalLight.
+In v11 we've introduced new lighting APIs to give you control of lighting and shadows in your map when using 3D objects: AmbientLight and DirectionalLight.
 We've also added new APIs on FillExtrusionLayer and LineLayers to support this 3D lighting styling and enhance your ability to work with 3D model layers.
 Together, these properties can illuminate your 3D objects such as buildings and terrain to provide a more realistic and immersive map experience for your users.
 You can set these properties at runtime to follow the time of day, a particular mood, or other lighting goals in your map.
 See our 3D Lights example for implementation recommendations.

 2.8 Location API